moinakg/pcompress/README.md

     Perform Delta Encoding in addition to Identical Dedup: pcompress -E ... - This also implies '-D'.
-This performs Delta Compression between 2 blocks if they are at least 60% similar. pcompress -EE .. - This causes Delta Compression to happen if 2 blocks are at least 40% similar.
+This performs Delta Compression between 2 blocks if they are 40% to 60% similar.
+The similarity %age is selected based on the dedupe block size to balance performance and effectiveness.
+       pcompress -EE .. - This causes Delta Compression to happen if 2 blocks are at least 40% similar regardless of block size.
 This can effect greater final compression ratio at the cost of higher processing overhead.

     Number of threads can optionally be specified: -t <1 - 256 count>
     Other flags: